anicolas91/CitizenshipTest/README.md

   - 1 point: User feedback is collected OR there's a monitoring dashboard.
   - ✅ **2 points: User feedback is collected and there's a dashboard with at least 5 charts.** &rarr; User feedback is collected via thumbs up/thumbs down + neo postgres.
 Dashboard set up via streamlit and deployed [here][https://us-citizenship-test.streamlit.app/Dashboard].
 The dashboard tracks the 7 metrics developed during the [LLM evaluation analysis](./notebooks/05_llm_evaluation.ipynb) and tracks them via 5+ charts and summaries.
 - Containerization
-  - 0 points: No containerization
+  - **0 points: No containerization** &rarr; Containerization was intentionally skipped due to time constraints.
+However, the project remains fully reproducible without it, thanks to a comprehensive setup guide.
   - 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
   - 2 points: Everything is in docker-compose
 - Reproducibility
   - 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
   - 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-  - 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
-The versions for all dependencies are specified.
+  - ✅ **2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+The versions for all dependencies are specified.** &rarr; The project includes a complete, step-by-step reproducibility guide covering environment setup, dependency installation, and configuration of external services (**OpenAI**, **Qdrant**, **Neon**).
+Sample pre-ingested data is provided in the `documents/` folder for immediate testing, while `scripts/ingest.py` can automatically rebuild the dataset from official USCIS sources.
+Database initialization is fully documented through the `schemas/` SQL files with explicit instructions for creating tables via the Neon SQL editor.
+All dependencies are pinned in `requirements.txt`, and a `.env.example` file specifies required environment variables.
+Together, these ensure the entire system can be reproduced locally without containerization and run exactly as described.
 - Best practices
   - [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
   - [ ] Document re-ranking (1 point)